yyyeun/langfuse-terraform-aws/README.md

   domain = "langfuse.example.com"

-  # Optional use a differet name for your installation
+  # Optional use a different name for your installation
   # e.g. when using the module multiple times on the same AWS account
   name   = "langfuse"

   # Optional: Configure the VPC
   vpc_cidr = "10.0.0.0/16"
-  use_single_nat_gateway = true  # cheaper, but less resilient
+  use_single_nat_gateway = false  # Using a single NAT gateway decreases costs, but is less resilient

   # Optional: Configure the Kubernetes cluster
   kubernetes_version = "1.32"